scmgustafson/learning-log/log.md

 **Thoughts:** I have a lot to do.
 It's like sitting at the foot of a mountain and staring up at its peak.
 But, I know I can do it.
 The only limiting factor I have is time.

 **Link to work:** https://github.com/scmgustafson/leetcode_solutions/blob/master/1.java, https://docs.google.com/document/d/13LLeDfxj-ZuQLP0WWpCMmuklAcxPmkZTDT0cUPWrdCA/edit

+# Template
+## Day #: 4/27/22

+**Today's Progress:** Interview with DMS, finished Mosh's DS and Algo Intro video, built a linked list class from scratch, solved #9 - #1920 - #2236 - +others- leetcodes

+**Thoughts:** Long, productive day but I think I need to hit more than 5 solid leetcodes a day as well as learning more.

+**Link to work:** Too many commits to link